dbkaoshi/RedNote-Video-Downloader/README.md

 - Copy the video or post URL from RedNote app or website
 - Paste the URL into our downloader
-- Click download and save RedNote video you desired
+- Click download and save rednote video you desired